 In contrast, Ismaili coffee is grown in the center of the country and is also the name of a specific type of coffee plant.
 This plant is distinguished by being smaller and being gentler to the taste buds, In part because of its malty flavor notes.

-Magnificent Mocha Beans
+Magnificent Mocha Beans from Yemen

 A point of pride are the Mocha beans which are most likely the most well known around the world.
 Their name comes from the famous Yemeni port that looks out onto the Red Sea and established itself as real coffee for the early days of the coffee trade.